(Note: Updated to Correct that colonies declared war on Narragansetts, not Wampanoags)

 In 1937, Massachusetts Gov. Charles Hurley received the first copy of the American Guide Series guidebook to Massachusetts and proudly announced the book belonged in every library and school in the Commonwealth.
 He apparently hadn’t read it, as he changed his mind the next day.

 The reason?
-The book included an essay on “Labor” that described the controversial Sacco-Vanzetti trial, the Boston Police Strike, the Sacco-Vanzetti trial and Massachusetts’ failure to ratify the Child Labor Amendment, citing Census figures that showed nearly 10,000 children between the ages of 10 and 15 working in the Commonwealth.
+The book included an essay on “Labor” that described the controversial Sacco-Vanzetti trial, the Boston Police Strike, and Massachusetts’ failure to ratify the Child Labor Amendment, citing Census figures that showed nearly 10,000 children between the ages of 10 and 15 working in the Commonwealth.
 The Boston Reporter asked, “is it a Guide to Massachusetts or a Guide to the Sacco-Vanzetti case?” according to the MIT Library blog, 150 Years in the Stacks,

 The book was produced by the Federal Writers’ Project, a New Deal program that hired 5,000 people a year as writers, editors, historians, art critics, researchers and cartographers.
 Between 1935 and 1939, they produced guidebooks to all 48 states, the Alaska Territory, Puerto Rico and Washington, D.C.
 Many of the employees supported the labor movement, which drew intense criticism from Texas Congressman Martin Dies, who chaired the House Un-American Activities Committee.